je-nunez/subsegment-tcp-speeds-l7/README.md

 `C`, etc; and so on in this delay-sensitive computer network: annotations can help to distinguish which `instance` in which `layer` the network packet has passed through:

-           source host A:
+           source host in layer A:

-                    subsegment_tcp_speeds.py  --forward-to  <host-B>:9000
+                    subsegment-tcp-speeds.py  --forward_to  <layer-B>:9000 \
+                                              --add-static-tags `hostname`

-                        In this case, A forwards its standard-input to the proxy at B, and gets its answer (and time-delay stats) from B.
+                        In this case, A forwards its standard-input to the proxies at layer B, and gets its answer (and time-delay stats) from B. Besides, it also adds a static header, the `hostname` of the source host at this layer A.

-           intermediate host B:
+           intermediate host in proxy layer B:

-                    subsegment_tcp_speeds.py  --listen  '*:9000'  \
+                    subsegment-tcp-speeds.py  --listen  '*:9000'  \
-                                              --forward-to  <host-C>:9000
+                                              --forward_to  <host-C>:9000 \
+                                              --add-static-tags `hostname`

-                        In this case, B forwards its standard-input to the proxy at C, and gets its answer (and time-delay stats) from C.
+                        In this case, B forwards its standard-input to the proxies at layer C, and gets its answer (and time-delay stats) from C. Besides, it also adds a static header, the `hostname` of the hop in this layer B that forwarded the packet.

-           intermediate host C:
+           intermediate host in proxy layer C:

-                    subsegment_tcp_speeds.py  --listen  '*:9000'  \
+                    subsegment-tcp-speeds.py  --listen  '*:9000' \
-                                              --forward-to  <host-Z>:9000
+                                              --forward_to  <host-Z>:9000 \
+                                              --add-static-tags `hostname`

-                        In this case, C forwards its standard-input to the proxy at Z, and gets its answer (and time-delay stats) from Z.
+                        In this case, layer C forwards its incoming packets to the layer Z, and gets its answer (and time-delay stats) from Z.

-           end host Z:
+           end host in backend layer Z:

-                    subsegment_tcp_speeds.py  --listen  '*:9000'
+                    subsegment-tcp-speeds.py  --listen  '*:9000' \
+                                              --add-static-tags `hostname`

-                        In this case, Z doesn't use a --forward-to option, so it is the end backend which resolves client A's initial request.
-This script simply echoes back the initial request, so it sends back A's standard-input back to A (and time-delay stats).
+                        In this case, Z doesn't use a --forward_to option, so it is the end backend which resolves client A's initial request.
+This script simply echoes back the initial request, so it answers A's standard-input back to A (and time-delay stats and static-tags)."""

 # Practical use: